confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ksql>
 ```

+### 4. Access the struct data

-Query the data, using `->` notation to access the Struct contents:
+Query the data by using the `->` notation to access the struct contents:

 ```sql
 SELECT ORDERID, ADDRESS->CITY FROM ORDERS;